 Holidays to Marbella set a fast pace, with action-packed days on its Blue Flag beaches and late, late nights in the buzzing bars and clubs.
-They have a calmer side, too, in the pretty old town, with its churches and elegant restaurants.
+They have a calmer side, too, in the pretty old town.

 Head to Marbella, on the Costa del Sol, for a Cruise & Stay holiday and you’ll find a winning combination of beautiful beaches and buzzing nightlife.
 There are plenty of historic sights to go around, too, including both Roman and Moorish architecture.